 What is Opioid Withdrawal Like?

-The more difficult trouble in opiate withdrawal is the longer lasting mental symptoms.
-This portion of withdrawal can last for weeks, to months, to years, and are characterized by a general lack of purpose, depression, lousiness, and malaise.
+The more difficult trouble in opiate withdrawal is the longer-lasting mental symptoms.
+This portion of withdrawal can last for weeks, to months, to years and is characterized by a general lack of purpose, depression, lousiness, and malaise.
 This could be a result of endorphin production needing time to recover, but could also be caused by a lack of some meaningful activity to replace the drug use.
-Recovering addicts also face intense cravings that can last for months after initial withdrawal, and usually causes a relapse.
+Recovering addicts also face intense cravings that can last for months after initial withdrawal and usually cause a relapse.
 The parts of the brain responsible for seeking reward are used to a certain level of artificial stimulation that when the substance is removed, it immediately begins firing off the neurotransmitters responsible for anxiety, stress, and panic.

 Symptoms of Stimulant Withdrawal